Gravitational waves in ultra-slow-roll and their anisotropy at two loops: Introduction

 The paper is structured as follows.
-In Section \ref{sec:action} we determine the interactions relevant for the calculation of the two-loop gravitational wave spectrum and address the issue of computing the one-loop corrections to the scalar power spectrum.
-In Section \ref{sec:waves}, we calculate the gravitational wave energy density at two loops using a diagrammatic approach.
+In Section \ref{sec:action} we determine the interactions relevant for the calculation of the two-loop gravitational wave spectrum and address the issue of computing the one-loop corrections to the scalar power spectrum, effectively generalizing the results of \cite{Ballesteros:2024zdp} to the case in which the ultra-slow-roll phase is followed by a constant-roll stage with non-vanishing second slow-roll parameter.
+In Section \ref{sec:waves}, we calculate the gravitational wave energy density at two loops using a diagrammatic approach, extending the formalism of \cite{Li:2023xtl,Bartolo:2019zvb,Bartolo:2019yeu} by including the intrinsic non-Gaussianity of the inflaton field calculated using the in-in formalism, as opposed to a local ansatz.
 In Section \ref{sec:anis} we review the line-of-sight formalism for the computation of the anisotropies and establish the role of the non-Gaussianities in the calculation of the latter.
 Finally, in Section \ref{sec:numerical} we study the structure of the divergences in the diagrams and provide our numerical results.
+We find that, depending on the duration and smoothness of the transitions in and out of USR, perturbation theory can be violated in the gravitational wave sector as is the case with the scalar modes \cite{Ballesteros:2024zdp}.
+Moreover, the dominant contribution in the corrections to both the gravitational wave spectrum and the anisotropies arises from the intrinsic non-Gaussianity of the field, and therefore cannot be captured by a local ansatz for the non-Gaussianity.